zbouvier/SplattyBird-Tutorial/README.md

 ```

-The last step is to add a collisions component tot he player, we do this by adding the following to **src/data/entities.json** inside of the player entity:
+The last step is to add a collisions component to the player, we do this by adding the following to **src/data/entities.json** inside of the player entity:

 ```json
 "collisions":[]